GUDAPATIVENKATESH/Documentation/SSL_TSL_PKI.md

 #### Encryption
 * Plaintext is fed into encryption algorithm along with the key.
 Plaintext is origin data.
 * The encryption algarithum results in encrypted data(Ciphertext).
-* Only those parties eith decryption key can decrypt the ciphertext back into it's origin palintext.
+* Only those parties with decryption key can decrypt the ciphertext back into it's origin palintext.

 Crytography usages:
 * Mobile device encryption